 The one gift that was irrevocable was in being entrusted with the oracles of God, namely the word of God.
 Though they seek to suppress the truth of it they cannot escape from its condemnation of them and to point them to that suffering servant who alone can make atonement for them.

 The question is: who is Israel, as far as God is concerned?
+Who are the true descendants of Isaac?
+To whom do the promises belong?

 The word of God had not failed because what is physical or ethnic Judaism does not equal what God considers to be true Israel.